Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!

 Grave 1, Michalovskoje, Russia

 In mound 1 in the Volga region site of Michalovskoje, the remains of a shield containing 15 iron clamps were found in 1902 (Smirnov 1963: 61).
-Unfortunately, their detailed documentation is missing.
+Zozulja (2007), who corrects the count to at least 16 clamps, published a photo from which it is apparent that the clamps are approximately 2.7×2 cm in size and bound a material roughly 0.5 cm thick.

 Chamber grave I, Kyiv, Ukraine